Want to land that dream job, but don't have any work experience? The way in could be a great resume. Check out these tricks to wow that employer.

 Additionally, you can highlight your social media skills and list the social media platforms you know and use.
 If you have strong SEO knowledge and understand how to use keywords and other online tactics to get viewers and followers, say so.

-It’s also essential to include a series of soft skills on your resume.
+Including a series of soft skills on your resume is also essential.
 Soft skills include leadership, time management, organizational, and communication skills.

 What makes them "soft" is that you can't always teach them.
-Yet, these skills are just as necessary as hard skills, and they're useful across all industries and positions.
+Yet, these skills are just as necessary as hard skills and helpful across all industries and positions.

 Highlight Your Education

-If you’re a student, your pursuit of education is your job, so make it a key component of your resume.
-As long as your current course of study is relevant to the job you’re applying to, you can even include a list of classes that could make you a good candidate for the job.
+If you’re a student, pursuing education is your job, so make it a key component of your resume.
+As long as your current course of study is relevant to the job you’re applying to, you can even include a list of classes that could make you a good candidate.

-Students that don’t have work experience often wonder if they should include their GPA on their resume.
+Students who don’t have work experience often wonder if they should include their GPA on their resume.
 You can, but only if it’s 3.5 or higher.
-A GPA of 3.5 or better shows that you’re a dedicated student and that you have the potential to be a reliable worker as well.
+A GPA of 3.5 or better shows that you’re a dedicated student and have the potential to be a reliable worker.

 Treat Internships as Work Experience